Eating out in Clerkenwell & Farringdon

 both serving Spanish and North African tapas.
 Moro’s inventive style includes dishes such seabass ceviche with cumin and pomegranate, chicharrones with cumin and lemon dressing and Malaga raisin ice cream with sherry.
 The food on your plate will come from each side of the Straits of Gibraltar.
 The restaurant first opened in 1997 and we have stumbled upon their cookbook in unusual corners including a little café in rural Cornwall.
 Open for lunch only on Sundays and lunch and dinner the rest of the week.

 Exmouth Market’s opposite corner is home to Caravan, a small chain of eateries and coffee roasters.
 Obsessed with the detail of bean sourcing and preparation, you’d be hard pushed to find a better cup of coffee locally.
 During the week they serve breakfast, renamed brunch at weekends, and they are open for lunch and dinner every day apart from Sundays.
-Our favourites include chorizo and potato hash with saffron buttermilk dressing, Korean buttermilk fried chicken with kimchi pancake, fried egg and gochujang ketchup, Dingley Dell port schnitzel with fried egg, mustard dill cream and fries followed by caramelised brioche with miso caramel and ice cream.
-Treat yourself to a tiramisu martini or one of the many alcohol- free cocktails.
+Our favourites include chorizo and potato hash with saffron buttermilk dressing, Korean buttermilk fried chicken with kimchi pancake, fried egg and gochujang ketchup, Dingley Dell pork schnitzel followed by caramelised brioche with miso caramel and ice cream.
+Treat yourself to a tiramisu martini or one of the many alcohol-free cocktails.

 Away from Exmouth Market you may like The Dovetail; a Belgian themed bar serving moules mariniere and beef carbonade (Flemish beef stew).
 Wash it down with a cold beer from a huge range including the fruit flavoured ones for people who don’t really like the taste of beer.
 Located on Jerusalem Passage which runs between St Johns Square and Aylesbury Street, it is open until late every day except Sundays.